 As finance leaders at US Insurers come out of year-end close efforts, they are expected to quickly turn their attention to ASU 2018-12 - FASB’s update to Topic 944 known within the industry as LDTI (‘Targeted Improvements to the Accounting for Long Duration Contracts.’)
-LDTI has an effective date of January 2021 and is likely to impact core systems and processes so Insurers don’t have much time to lose.
+After a one-year deferral, LDTI is set to go into effect for fiscal years beginning after 12/15/21 for public companies.
+All others will have an extra year.
+LDTI is likely to impact core systems and processes so Insurers don’t have much time to lose.

 For many Insurers, the core requirements of LDTI will potentially highlight the lack of investment in and flexibility of finance systems that have been in place over the last few decades.
 In addition to specific changes around Assumptions for the Liability for Future Policyholder Benefits, Deferred Acquisition Cost Amortization (DAC), Market Risk Benefits (MRBs) and Extensive Disclosures, more wide-reaching, general challenges will include:

 - Explaining increased volatility in financial statements and disclosures